 Minimizes Serious Falls

-This indicates the percent of residents that suffered from a major fall.
-Falls leading to severe injury are routinely associated with poor nursing care.
-Closer supervision can reduce the percentage of residents in a nursing home who sustain major falls.
+This is the percent of residents that have had a major fall.
+Falls leading to major injuries are often caused by lower quality nursing care.
+Closer supervision can limit the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections